Credit vs. Discount-Based Congestion Pricing: A Comparison Study: Budget vs Discount

 In practice, express and general purpose lanes often share latency functions, as they describe different lanes on the same road segment.
 In Sec. \ref{subsec: Setup}, we already assumed that $\ell$ is strictly positive, strictly increasing, and strictly convex.
 Here, for technical reasons, we additionally assume that $\ell$ has strictly positive third derivatives, which holds for most real-world latency functions \cite{BPR1964TrafficAssignmentManual}.
 Sec. \ref{sec: Experimental Results} includes empirical results that compare DBCP and CBCP equilibria in settings in which the above assumptions are relaxed.

 \begin{remark} We aim to contrast the steady-state effects of providing the same travel subsidy as a lump sum versus as a toll discount.
-Under $(\tau, B)$-CBCP policies, the eligible group is allotted at most $B$ in travel credit over the time horizon $T$, whereas under $(\tau, \alpha)$-DBCP policies, the eligible group is allotted at most $\alpha \tau$ in travel assistance.
+Under $(\tau, B)$-CBCP policies, each eligible group is allotted at most $B$ in travel credit over the time horizon $T$, whereas under $(\tau, \alpha)$-DBCP policies, each eligible group is allotted at most $\alpha \tau$ in travel assistance.
 Thus, to compare budget-based and discount-based travel assistance policies, below we contrast the outcomes of deploying the $(\tau, \alpha)$-DBCP policy versus the $(\tau, \alpha \tau)$-CBCP policy. \end{remark}

 In Sec. \ref{subsec: Case 1: 1 el} and \ref{subsec: Case 2: 1 el, 1 in}, let $y^C(\alpha)$ and $y^D(\alpha)$ denote the eligible user's express lane flow at the $(\tau, \alpha \tau)$-CBCP and $(\tau, \alpha)$-DBCP equilibria, respectively, for any $\alpha \in (0, 1)$ at which these equilibrium flows are well-defined.
-We compare $y^C(\alpha)$ and $y^D(\alpha)$ as $\alpha$ is varied from 0 to 1, to decide, at each value of $\alpha$, whether CBCP or DBCP policies are more useful for improving eligible users' express lane access.
+We compare $y^C(\alpha)$ and $y^D(\alpha)$ as $\alpha$ is varied from 0 to 1, to decide, at each value of $\alpha$, whether CBCP or DBCP policies are more effective in improving eligible users' express lane access.